-In this subject the student will concentrate on the production of a substantial body of work which demonstrates an understanding and refinement of the concepts and contexts central to their individual art practice.
-The works produced will be a culmination of intensive research and study within the area of photomedia.
-The investigation is initiated by the student and undertaken with lecturer supervision.
+In this subject the student will concentrate on developing the production of a body of work which demonstrates an understanding and refinement of the concepts and contexts central to their individual art practice.
+The works produced will be an investigation of research possibilities and this investigation is initiated by the student and undertaken with lecturer supervision.
 It is expected that students will continue to refine their digital/ analogue technical skills to a standard appropriate to the concerns in their work.
-Students are directed toward an analysis and critical awareness of current visual arts. practices and issues.
+Students are directed toward an analysis and critical awareness of current visual arts practices and issues.
 Interdisciplinary studies are encouraged where relevant to the projects undertaken.